yext/chat-core/docs/chat-core.streamresponse.addeventlistener.md

 ## StreamResponse.addEventListener() method

-Registers a function that will be called whenever the specified stream event occur.
+Registers a function that will be called whenever the specified stream event occurs.

 **Signature:**